HelloRose2211/HelloRose2211/README.md

 ### Hi there 👋

 ### :woman_technologist:
-My name is Rose, I live in Almaty, Kazakhstan and have been doing iOS dev for about a year
+My name is Rose, I am from Kazakhstan, based in Almaty.
+I've been doing iOS dev for about a year

 My stack consists of:
 * UIKit